cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 }
 ```

-The `Msg` is typically accompagnied by a standard constructor function, that is called from one of the [module's interface](./module-interface). `message`s also need to implement the [`Msg`](https://github.com/cosmos/cosmos-sdk/blob/master/types/tx_msg.go#L7-L29) interface, which contains the following methods:
+The `Msg` is typically accompanied by a standard constructor function, that is called from one of the [module's interface](./module-interfaces.md). `message`s also need to implement the [`Msg`](https://github.com/cosmos/cosmos-sdk/blob/master/types/tx_msg.go#L7-L29) interface, which contains the following methods:

 - `Route() string`: Name of the route for this message.
 Typically all `message`s in a module have the same route, which is most often the module's name.
-- `Type() string`: Type of the message, used primarly in [events](./events.md).
+- `Type() string`: Type of the message, used primarly in [events](../core/events.md).
 This should return a message-specific `string`, typically the denomination of the message itself.
 - `ValidateBasic() Error`: This method is called by `baseapp` very early in the processing of the `message` (in both [`CheckTx`](../core/baseapp.md#checktx) and [`DeliverTx`](../core/baseapp.md#delivertx)), in order to discard obviously invalid messages. `ValidateBasic` should only include *stateless* checks, i.e. checks that do not require access to the state.
 This usually consists in checking that the message's parameters are correctly formatted and valid (i.e. that the `amount` is strictly positive for a transfer).
 - `GetSignBytes() []byte`: Return the canonical byte representation of the message.
 Used to generate a signature.
 - `GetSigners() []AccAddress`: Return the list of signers.
 The SDK will make sure that each `message` contained in a transaction is signed by all the signers listed in the list returned by this method.